 After peering procedure, peered PDs have the same hopping slot timing.
 The PDs has own hopping pattern and when they meet in the hopping slot with the same channel, they may communicate each other.

-The PDs in communication region also may listen the discovery request message from other PDs in discovery region.
+The PDs in communication phase also may listen the discovery request message from other PDs in discovery phase.

+Hopping Pattern in 2.4 GHz band

+In 2.4 GHz band, there are 6 possible patterns in Table 1 for PAC device.
+Each pattern has its Pattern ID.
+If a PD use hopping pattern ID 2, it operates in channel 1 at slot 1, channel 3 at slot 2, and channel 2 at slot 3.
+At slot 1, it can communicate with a PD which use pattern ID 1 at channel 1.
+In a similar way, the PD which use pattern ID 2 can communicate with PDs which use pattern ID 1, 4, 5.
+That ID set is Communication Possible Pattern (CP-Pattern) in Table 1.